InteropIO/manager-examples/auth-auth0/README.md

 This will also instruct io.Connect Desktop to store Layouts and Application Preferences on the io.Manager Server.

-### Configure io.Connect Desktop to use the okta sign-in page
+### Configure io.Connect Desktop to use the Auth0 sign-in page

-To configure io.Connect Desktop to use the okta sign-in page add the following configuration in `system.json`:
+To configure io.Connect Desktop to use the Auth0 sign-in page add the following configuration in `system.json`:

 ```json
 {